lelazar/Darts/README.md

 they would like to play a 301 or a 501 game.

 Also would like to print out a summary screen with average shots and best shot/game.

+Ps: using int32 and FText are the standards of Unreal Engine.
+In the near future I would like to learn and work with Unreal Engine 4 to make video games.